AlexandraHel/ProjectB_GoodFriends/readme-clr0.txt

    Verify your can execute endpoint Admin/Environment and Guest/Info

-5. Use endpoint Admin/SeedUsers to seed users into the database
+5. Use endpoint Admin/SeedUsers to seed users into the database  BEHÖVS INTE

-6. Use endpoint Guest/LoginUser to login as dbo1
+6. Use endpoint Guest/LoginUser to login as dbo1 BEHÖVS INTE {
-{
   "userNameOrEmail": "dbo1",
   "password": "dbo1"
 }

-7. Authorize using Swagger Authorize butto and paste in the encryptedToken recieved after login.
+7. Authorize using Swagger Authorize button and paste in the encryptedToken recieved after login.
-    NOTE!!: Copy and paste the encryptedToken WITHIN the quotation, i.e. WITHOUT the first and last quotation mark "
+    NOTE!!: Copy and paste the encryptedToken WITHIN the quotation, i.e. WITHOUT the first and last quotation mark " BEHÖVS INTE?

 8. Use endpoint Admin/Seed to seed the database, Admin/RemoveSeed to remove the seed Verify database seed with endpoint Guest/Info